seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **BELARIUS**
 Have at it then, by leave.
 Thou hadst, great king, a subject who
-Was call’d Belarius.
+Was call'd Belarius.

 **CYMBELINE**
 What of him? he is
-A banish’d traitor.
+A banish'd traitor.

 **BELARIUS**
 He it is that hath
-Assumed this age; indeed a banish’d man;
+Assumed this age; indeed a banish'd man;
 I know not how a traitor.

 **CYMBELINE**